Complete intersections in simplicial toric varieties: Ideal-theoretic complete intersection simplicial projective toric varieties and singularities.

+This result yields an effective method for determining whether a homogeneous simplicial toric ideal $\IA$ is a complete intersection.
+Concretely, $\IA$ is a complete intersection if and only if the algorithm in Table \ref{algRed} returns the empty set.
+Moreover, by Remark \ref{generadores}, in case a homogeneous simplicial toric ideal $\IA$ is a complete intersection, while checking that $\mA_{red} = \emptyset$ one gets without any extra effort a minimal set of generators of the toric ideal formed by binomials.

-In this section $k$ denotes an algebraically closed field and we aim at giving a complete classification of all those simplicial projective toric varieties which are ideal-theoretic complete intersection and are either smooth or have exactly one singular point.
+For the rest of this section, $k$ denotes an algebraically closed field and we aim at classifying those simplicial projective toric varieties that are either smooth or have exactly one singular point and are ideal-theoretic complete intersection.
 This classification arises as a nontrivial consequence of Corollary \ref{coralg}.
+We will prove the following two results, the first of these is a direct consequence of Proposition \ref{2cartaslisas}.